rupurt/duckdb-airport-extension/docs/README.md

 ### TODO

-1. Authorization Support
-2. Integration with the DuckDB catalog.
+1. Integration with the DuckDB catalog.
-3. Ingestigate the multithreaded endpoint support.
+2. Investigate the multithreaded endpoint support.
-4. Write support?
+3. Write support?
 How to do updates of rows against tables?

+## Implementation Notes

+### Compression of FlightDescriptors

+In the Arrow Flight protocol specification, the schema of Flight is sent uncompressed when flights are listed.
+When a server has many flights, this can cause the response size of listing flights to be quite large.
+A change was made to the Arrow Flight protocol to compress these schemas with ZStandard to reduce the amount of bytes transmitted.

 ### Memory Alignment of Apache Arrow Buffers

-This extension applied a change to the C interface of Apache Arrow that enforces 8 byte alignment of the column data.
-DuckDB requires that this alignment is present, where Apache Arrow and Arrow Flight do not require this.
+This extension applied a change to the C interface of Apache Arrow that enforces the 8-byte alignment of the column data.
+DuckDB requires that this alignment is present, Apache Arrow and Arrow Flight do not require this.

 If other extensions use Apache Arrow please ensure that the patch `align-record-batch.patch` is applied from `vcpkg-overlay/arrow`.